zilishen/documentation/templates/troubleshooting/example-troubleshooting.md

-# Issues with your coffee
+# Overview

-This guide describes some common issues that can happen when preparing coffee, and how to fix them.
+This topic describes some common issues that can happen when preparing coffee.
+When possible, we provide steps on how to fix them.

+If your issue is not on this list, or you can't resolve the issue following the troubleshooting steps provided, please review the [Release notes and Known Issues](../release-notes/example-release-notes.md), and [contact support](../contact-support/example-contact-support.md) to receive further assistance.

 ## Weak coffee